eddiesTime/sme_app/gfm_documentation.md

 It has the same relevance as in the previous examples with some minor changes.
-Whenever Flutter builds this widget, the widget wraps its child with `InheritedAppStateContainer` - the Inherited Widget - and passes itself down as data.
-So, whenever the ViewModel changes due to state manipulation, Flutter rebuilds the Inherited Widget.
+Whenever Flutter builds this widget, the widget wraps its child with `InheritedAppStateContainer` - the inherited widget - and passes itself down as data.
+So, whenever the `ViewModel` changes due to state manipulation, Flutter rebuilds the inherited widget.

 ``` dart
 ...